-12-2 COMPLAINT PROCEDURE
+13-2 COMPLAINT PROCEDURE

-- 12-2.1 Employees who wish to register a complaint of sexual harassment (or any form of harassment based on their race, national origin, gender, age, sexual orientation, marital status, religion or disability) may do so through their Department Head or the County Administrator or the Human Resources Generalist. - 12-2.2 All allegations of harassment will be investigated thoroughly.
+- 13-2.1 Employees who wish to register a complaint of sexual harassment (or any form of harassment based on their race, national origin, gender, age, sexual orientation, marital status, religion or disability) may do so through their Department Head or the County Executive. - 13-2.2 All allegations of harassment will be investigated thoroughly.
 The facts will determine the response of the County to each allegation.
 Substantiated acts of harassment will be met with appropriate disciplinary action by the County up to and including termination.
 All information regarding any specific incident will be kept confidential within the necessary boundaries of the fact-finding process.
-No reprisal or retaliation against the employee reporting the allegation of harassment will be tolerated. - 12-2.3 Employees are also informed that complaints of harassment or discrimination may also be reported to the Civil Rights Division of the Department of Justice, the Equal Employment Opportunity Commission (EEOC)/Illinois Department of Human Rights (IDHR), or the Office of General Counsel, Illinois Criminal Justice Information Authority.
+No reprisal or retaliation against the employee reporting the allegation of harassment will be tolerated. - 13-2.3 Employees are also informed that complaints of harassment or discrimination may also be reported to the Civil Rights Division of the Department Of Justice, the Equal Employment Opportunity Commission (EEOC)/Illinois Department of Human Rights (IDHR), or the Office of General Counsel, Illinois Criminal Justice Information Authority.

-12-3 RETALIATION AND INTERFERENCE PROHIBITED
+13-3 RETALIATION AND INTERFERENCE PROHIBTED

-- 12-3.1The County is committed to maintaining a culture that promotes the prevention, detection, and elimination of any and all forms of harassment.
-No individual making a report in good fait under this policy shall be subject to any negative employment consequences based upon that report, even if that report is not able to be substantiated.
-In addition, any witness will be protected from retaliation in accordance with the State officials and Employees Ethics Act (5 ILCS 430/15-10), the Whistleblower Act (740 ILCS 174/15), and the Illinois Human rights Act (775 ILCS 5/6-101). - 12-3.2For the purposes of this policy, retaliatory action means the reprimand, discharge, suspension, demotion, denial of promotion or transfer, or adverse change in the terms or conditions of any municipal employee that is taken in response to a municipal employee's involvement in protected activity pursuant to this policy.
+- 13-3.1 The County is committed to maintaining a culture that promotes the prevention, detection and elimination of any and all forms of harassment.
+No individual making a report in good faith under this policy shall be subject to any negative employment consequences based upon that report, even if that report not able to be substantiated.
+In addition, any witness will be protected from retaliation in accordance with the State Officials and Employees Ethics Act (5 ILCS 430/15-10), the Whistleblower Act (740 ILCS 174/15), and the Illinois Human Rights Act (775 ILCS 5/6-101). - 13-3.2 For the purposes of this policy, retaliatory action means the reprimand, discharge, suspension, demotion, denial of promotion or transfer, or adverse change in the terms or conditions of employment of any municipal employee that is taken in response to a municipal employee's involvement in protected activity pursuant to this policy.

-CHAPTER 13 - PROHIBITED POLITICAL ACTIVITES AND GIFT BAN
+CHAPTER 14 - PROHIBITED POLITICAL ACTIVITES AND GIFT BAN

-13-1 PROHIBITED POLITICAL ACTIVITIES - Champaign County Personnel Policies Apply
+14-1 PROHIBITED POLITICAL ACTIVITIES

-13-1.1 No officer or employee shall intentionally perform any prohibited political activity during any compensated time, as defined herein.
-No officer or employee shall intentionally use any property or resources of the employer in connection with any prohibited political activity.

-- 13-1.2 At no time shall any officer or employee intentionally require any other officer or employee to perform any prohibited political activity: - a.
+- 14-1.1 No officer or employee shall intentionally perform any prohibited political activity during any compensated time, as defined herein.
+No officer or employee shall intentionally use any property or resources of the employer in connection with any prohibited political activity. - 14-1.2 At no time shall any officer or employee intentionally require any other officer or employee to perform any prohibited political activity: - a.
 As part of that officer or employee's duties; - b.
 As a condition of employment; or - c.
-During any compensated time off (such as holidays, vacation or personal time off.) - 13-1.3 No officer or employee shall be required at any time to participate in any prohibited political activity in consideration for that officer or employee being awarded additional compensation or any benefit, whether in the form of a salary adjustment, bonus, compensatory time off, continued employment or otherwise, nor shall any officer or employee be awarded additional compensation or any benefit in consideration for his or her participation in any prohibited political activity. - 13-1.4 Nothing in this Section prohibits activities that are permissible for an officer or employee to engage in as part of his or her official duties, or activities that are undertaken by an officer or employee on a voluntary basis which are not prohibited by this policy.
+During any compensated time off (such as holidays, vacation or personal time off.) - 14-1.3 No officer or employee shall be required at any time to participate in any prohibited political activity in consideration for that officer or employee being awarded additional compensation or any benefit, whether in the form of a salary adjustment, bonus, compensatory time off, continued employment or otherwise, nor shall any officer or employee be awarded additional compensation or any benefit in consideration for his or her participation in any prohibited political activity. - 14-1.4 Nothing in this Section prohibits activities that are permissible for an officer or employee to engage in as part of his or her official duties, or activities that are undertaken by an officer or employee on a voluntary basis which are not prohibited by this policy.

-13-1.5 No person either:
+14-1.5 No person either: